Regime 40 & 42 – the ‘barcode’ method

 We have partnered with several customs partners in France who can act as our export customers’ VAT representatives, thereby preparing the import entries in advance of export.

 Our export customer’s will need to hold an EU EORI number, and would be required to sign a Power of Attorney of our nominated customs partner in France, instructing them to complete the import formalities on their behalf.
-Additionally, the Regime 42 Process Document would need to be signed by the consignee.
+Additional documentation may need to be signed by the consignee in some cases.

 Are there any risks?

-There are some additional risks, and these come from the Incoterm DDP (Delivered Duty Paid).
+There are some additional risks, and these come from the Incoterm DDP (Delivered Duty Paid) where this is used.
 This Incoterm places the maximum responsibility on the seller.
-Apart from the more obvious commitment to pay for the destination import clearance and payment of VAT and duties applicable, they also become susceptible to storage and demurrage costs should they arise, even to the point that the buyer may have failed to procure important documents such import licences.
+Apart from the more obvious commitment to pay for the destination import clearance and payment of VAT and duties (as and when applicable), they also become susceptible to storage and demurrage costs should they arise, even to the point that the buyer may have failed to procure important documents such import licences.

 Our industry body BIFA posted a concise article about this in their September 2020 magazine and a link can be found here at page 16.